-The red variety comes from France; the name derives from the soft berries.
-Synonyms include Boissier, Molar, Molard, Mollard Noir, Petit Mollar and Tallardier.
-Despite seemingly suggestive synonyms, she must not with the varieties mazuelo (Mollard) or Negramoll (Molar) be confused.
-According to done in 2013 DNA analysis is she a direct descendant of Gouais blanc, Mollard is a traditional variety in the department of Haut-Alpes in south-east France.
-The ampelographer Victor Pulliat (1827-1896) hypothesis that it was introduced in 1780 by a Marquis de Brassier from the Spanish Andalusia to France, probably based on a confusion with the Negramoll.
-The medium-ripening vine is prone to the real and fake mildew, She produces colorful red wines.
+The red grape variety comes from France; the name is derived from the soft berries.
+Synonyms are Boissier, Molar, Molard, Mollard Noir, Petit Mollar and Tallardier.
+Despite apparently indicative synonyms, she is not allowed to use the varieties mazuelo (Mollard) or Negramoll (Molar) to be confused.
+According to in 2013 DNA analysis is a direct descendant of Gouais Blanc, Mollard is a traditional variety in the Haut-Alpes department in south-eastern France.
+The one by the ampelographer Victor Pulliat (1827-1896) hypothesis that it was introduced to France by a Marquis de Brassier from Andalusia in Spain in 1780 is probably based on a confusion with the Negramoll.
+The medium-ripening vine is susceptible to real and false mildew, It produces vivid red wines.
 The French acreage in 2010 was 23 hectares.
-In California (Sonoma) she was discovered in an old vineyard.
+In California (Sonoma) it was discovered in an old vineyard.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012